 Did You Know?

-- We are celebrating the success of CulinArt’s first year of purchasing produce from the Common Market, Philadelphia: a farm to school initiative of the Food Trust.
+- We are celebrating the success of CulinArt’s purchasing produce from the Common Market, Philadelphia: a farm to school initiative of the Food Trust.

 - Daily vegetarian meal option